shebib/CSCI_531_EHR_Audit/README.md

 # EHR Audit System
 This is a prototype cryptographically secure EHR audit system.

+## Quick Start
+Load the .sln into Visual Studio.
+Run InitDatabase to initialize the database, then run both Client and Server projects to start an instance.

 ## Libraries
 # StreamSSL
 This project uses the SSL client/server implementation provided below: